Crown0fThornes/CollectionsNew/README.md

 ## Series
 Enumerated series of elements.

+Uses: Easily access, add, remove, any element like a 'primitive' array

 Canon implementations: ArraySeries (wrapped array), LinkedSeries (doubly linked)

 ## Set
 Unordered set of unique elements.

+Uses: Quickly check if an element is contained, must be unique

 ## Map
 Unordered set of keys : value pairs.
 Keys must be unique.

 Canon implementations: BSTMap (self balancing binary search tree)

+Uses: Matching keys to values

 ## Dict
 Ordered set of key : value pairs.
 Keys must be unique.

+Uses: Less efficient than Map but can be useful for conveniently keeping track of insertion order

 Canon implementations: ArrayDict (layered on ArraySeries)